 Is my property under HARC jurisdiction?

-HARC Guidelines state that, All exterior work must have HARC approval whether a building permit is required or not.
-If a building permit is required, the applicant shall obtain HARC approval prior to issuance of the permit.
+HARC Guidelines state that, All exterior work must have HARC approval whether a building permit is required.
+The applicant shall obtain HARC approval before the permit issuance if a building permit is required.

-The Guidelines also state that HARC approval must be secured on:
+The Guidelines also state that HARC approval must be secured on the:

 Additions to existing buildings